theharshaverma/GRS_Assignments/GRS_PA01/README.md

 - All program executions and measurements automated using shell scripts

 ### AI Usage Declaration
-I tools were used for assistance in understanding concepts and refining explanations.
-All code was written, reviewed, and fully understood.Experimental execution and analysis were performed manually.
+AI tools were used for assistance in understanding concepts, debugging issues, refining explanations, and supporting experimental analysis.
+All code was written by me, thoroughly reviewed, and fully understood.
+Experimental execution, debugging, and performance analysis were conducted by me with AI used as a supportive aid.

 ### Notes
 - No binaries or object files are committed (enforced via .gitignore)